SS-Polizei & SS-Feldgendarmerie:

 Originally formed to keep Polizei manpower out of Heer control by having them serve their mandatory military service in the SS.
 The division formed at Truppenübungsplatz Wandern as a Polizei-Division in 1939.
 In early 1941 the division was put under the control of the Waffen SS until it was taken over by that organization in late 1942, after fighting on the Ost Front.
 In early 1943 the unit transferred to France to be rebuilt as a true SS-Panzergrenadier-Division.

 Upon completion of training the new division was sent to the Balkans and Greece on anti-partisan duties.
-Heavy combat in 1945 pushed the division into Slovakia, and from there it was moved North to the Pomerania area where it once again saw action attempting to hold back the Red Army.
+Heavy combat in 1945 pushed the division into Slovakia, and from there it was moved North to the Pomerania area where it once again saw action attempting to hold back the Red Army, an impossible feat.
 Trapped in Danzig it was evacuated by sea to Swinemunde.
 Shortly after that, the division surrendered to the American Army near Wittenberge-Lenzen.

 The SS-Mann may have served briefly on the Ost Front earning the Eiserne Kreuz II.
 Klasse.
 He has been wounded and perhaps has rejoined the division in France.
 He wears the SS-Polizei-Division Ärmelstreifen which was not authorized until late 1942.
 His uniform insignia contains nothing from the Polizie which had been worn up until that time.
 This photo may well have been taken on home leave following his wounding in Greece, this can’t be known.